-Located on the busy thoroughfare of Jefferson blvd. in Culver City, this adaptive reuse project aims to consolidate a series of existing concrete and CMU block buildings into a creative office campus for tenants.
+Located on the busy thoroughfare of Jefferson blvd. in Culver City, this adaptive re-use project aims to consolidate a series of existing concrete and CMU block buildings into a creative office campus for tenants.

 Built on top of the site’s existing loading dock, the beacon signifies the new entry to the building and acts as a visual center point for the campus.
 It consists of a glass fronted reception space on the first floor and a glass fronted meeting room on the second floor that overlooks the site.
-At night the meeting room’s lighting acts as a lantern in the center of the site.
+At night the meeting room’s lighting acts as a lantern, illuminating the center of the site.

 The existing site turned its back on the street with a non-descript concrete wall running along Jefferson blvd.
-With the constant flow of traffic along Jefferson, there was an opportunity for the building to engage the street instead of ignore it.
+With the constant flow of traffic along Jefferson, there was an opportunity for the building to engage the street instead of ignoring it.
 Several windows were cut from the concrete wall and a new perforated metal screen was attached to the building.
-A series of translucent fins and integral lighting will allow the façade to take on two characteristics: one during the day and one at night.
+A series of translucent fins and integral lighting allow the façade to take on two characteristics: one during the day and one at night.

 Partners In Charge: